zopefoundation/zopetoolkit/source/codingstyle/glossary.rst

 Name
     Objects are given names to help us find them.
 An object may be found via more than one name.
-In Zope 3, we use names to guide the process of traversing from a container to a contained object.
+In the Zope Framework, we use names to guide the process of traversing from a container to a contained object.

 ZCML